Five Reasons to Value Technology in Higher Education

 There are compelling reasons why technology should be at the center of the modern college learning experience.

-One of the benefits of being CEO of a learning science company like McGraw-Hill Education is getting the chance to visit colleges and schools, and to meet inspiring instructors and students.
+One of the benefits of being CEO of a learning science company like McGraw-Hill is getting the chance to visit colleges and schools, and to meet inspiring instructors and students.

 For months, I’d been hearing about the great things happening at Harper College, a community college north of Chicago that has been using our adaptive learning and assessment platform ALEKS PPL to reinvent how they ensure students are prepared for day one of college.
 I recently visited there and gained a renewed appreciation for what a powerful role technology can play in helping educators drive change.

 ALEKS PPL is a program that reimagines the traditional – and often ineffective – placement test, incorporating adaptive technology to help students relearn and refresh knowledge before being assessed for placement into math courses.
 I learned that since the program’s implementation five years ago, Harper College has seen the proportion of students placing into college level math increase from 45.8% to 74.5%.

 Additionally, I got to hear about some of the less predictable ways that this technology has helped students become successful.
 Harper College’s math chair Chad Taylor told me about one case in which the platform had helped him identify a student who had high-level math comprehension but had a language barrier.
 Seeing the data prompted a conversation with the student, where Chad offered to move him into a more advanced course.
 It turned out the student did not need to take this math course for his refrigeration and air conditioning certificate, and that he was taking the class for fun.
 As of this week, the student has completed over 90% of the course, and Chad plans to offer him a final exam next week so he can finish the semester ahead of schedule.